4finance/micro-infra-spring/Readme.md

     }
 ````

-Imagine a world where you are creating yet another internet shop.
-We will see how the three things mentioned above
-are done.

 ### Deployment context ###

 Your microservice is deployed in the "prod" environment (see the root of the json).

 Having this you can use single zookeeper server for many contexts, and while a prod context is not maybe the best example,
-it makes more sense where you have 7 jenkins agents building your application simultaneously, In that case you will just register
+it makes more sense when you have 7 jenkins agents building your application simultaneously - in that case you will just register
 your microservices in contexts under agent names.

 ### Name of the microservice ###

-Whatever is put in this will be the fully qualified name of your microservice.
+Whatever is put here will be the fully qualified name of your microservice.

-Your microservice in this case will be registered under `prod/foo/bar/registration` and since we're using ServiceDiscovery
+In the above example microservice will be registered under `prod/foo/bar/registration` and since we're using ServiceDiscovery
  implemented in Curator you will have all instances of your service registered under generated UUIDs under the above path.
+ Service Discovery will out of the box give you different strategies for high availability.

 ### Dependencies ###

 The last section defines the dependencies that your microservice will be looking for.
 When starting everything up you will
 have possibility to either use an out-of-the-box strategy or implement your own on what should happen when a dependency is
-or is not available on your microservice boot and then what happens when a dependency disappears.
+or is not available during the microservice boot and then what happens when a dependency disappears.

 Dependencies are always defined with a key and a value.
 The key must be an unique identifier that you will reference from
 your code, while the value is a fully qualified name of the dependency.
 When the path to the dependency changes, you will